SDKs

 const client = new KeelClient({

-baseUrl: 'https://api.keelapi.com',
+baseUrl: process.env.KEEL_BASE_URL!,

-apiKey: process.env.KEEL_API_KEY!
+apiKey: process.env.KEEL_API_KEY!,

 const permit = await client.permits.create({